dinh/book-summaries/21-lessons-for-the-21st-century.md

 #### Potential solutions:

-Governments could slow the pace of automation, or subsidize a lifelong education sector and provide e safety net for individuals during periods of transition.
+Governments could slow the pace of automation, or subsidize a lifelong education sector and provide a safety net for individuals during periods of transition.
 But if a significant percentage of humanity is pushed out of the job market, we will have to explore new models for post work societies and economics.
 You would expect automation’s disruption of capitalism to revive communism, but 20th century communism was build on the working class’s vital role in the economy, trying to translate that economic power into political power.
 How do you struggle against irrelevance rather than exploitation?
 New models must aim to protect humans, not jobs.
 One proposal is universal basic income.
 Another proposes to widen the range of activities considered as “jobs”, such as childcare and volunteer work.
 Or instead of giving money to people, the government could subsidize all social services, and provide free education, healthcare, transportation, etc. This is basically the communist utopian vision.
 But the real problem is defining “universal” and “basic.”